-The Operator Panel complex is installed on the front of the main unit.
-To access the operator panel you have to open the front door.
+The operator panel is located behind the front bezel door.
+To access the operator panel, rotate the top of the front bezel door downward.

-The Operator Panel elements are controlled by the CPU and by a special microprocessor located on the I/O card called SystemGuard.
+The operator panel is controlled by the CPU and a special microprocessor located on the I/O card, called SystemGuard.